GSRHackZ/Vocabulay.com-Spelling-Bot-Queen-Bee/README.md

 <li>This bot is made to mine points on vocabulary.com ⛏</li><br>
 <li>Deleting Browser History will remove all saved words, definitions, and corrections.
 Please Beware!! 🛑</li><br>
 <li>This is still a work in progress, it's good and functional but it may still need some work.
 If you have any issues please contact me asap. 🙏</li><br>
+<li>You can not hold me liable for your actions.
+This tool is for educational purposes only.
+You have been warned !! ⚠ </li><br>
 </ul>

 <h3>Please consider:</h3>